 This federal program helps people who are at least 65 (and some younger persons) pay for medical care and related services.
-There is a variety of programs under the general term "Medicare."
-The following describes mostly so-called "Original Medicare"-in which the federal agency that administers Medicare makes payments directly for medical services.
-Other options may be available through private companies whose programs are approved and subsidized by the federal Medicare agency.
+Those who are eligible can get Medicare coverage in a variety of ways.
+The following describes mostly so-called "Original"

+Medicare"-in which the federal agency that administers Medicare makes payments directly for medical services.
+Other options are available in many localities through private companies whose programs are approved and subsidized by that federal agency.
 One major category of such private programs-Medicare Advantage plans-is discussed below.

 The following is only a general summary of Medicare programs.
-People who need to enroll in or change their Medicare coverage should consult (or ask a trusted family member or advisor to consult) Medicare's Website (www.medicare.gov) for more detailed information.
+People who need to enroll in or change their Medicare coverage should consult (or ask a trusted family member or advisor to consult) the Medicare website (www.medicare.gov) for more details.